nmlynch94/Dark-and-Darker-Linux/README.md

 10. Run BlacksmithBootstrap.exe inside your prefix.

 # VOIP Fix
+To fix the blacksmith installer, we had to install wininet and urlmon.
+This fixes the installer, which is great, but it breaks VOIP.
+This means, Blacksmith.exe needs the native urlmon and wininet, while DungeonCrawler.exe needs the builtin urlmon and wininet.
+Luckily, wine provides the ability to override per-executable using application profiles.

 1. open winecfg for your prefix using winetricks or protontricks
 2. on Applications, click "Add Application"
 3. Navigate to Program Files/IRONMACE/Dark and Darker and choose DungeonCrawler.exe